Port of Hamburg boosts container throughput market share

 The container throughput trend in the Port of Hamburg in the first half of 2022 was more positive than expected.
 Total throughput of 4.4 million TEU – 20-ft standard containers – in the first six months of the year represented slight growth of 0.9 percent.
 Compared to the major competing ports of Antwerp-Bruges, Rotterdam and Bremen/Bremerhaven in Northern Europe, all reporting downturns in container handling, Hamburg was the only major port in the range to report an increase.
 At the four major ports in the European North Range, for the first six months average container throughput fell by 4.6 percent.
 Against this trend Hamburg, gained 1.1 percentage points, being the only top port to achieve growth in container handling.

-At 61.8 million tons, throughput in Germany’s largest universal port was 2.7 percent lower than in the comparable period of the previous year.
+At 61.8 million tons, throughput in Germany’s largest all-purpose port was 2.7 percent lower than in the comparable period of the previous year.
 The drop in the total throughput can be explained by the weaker figure for bulk cargo handling.
 At 17.6 million tons, handling in Hamburg was down by 8.9 percent.
 Totals for each of the three segments were lower.
 At 3.0 million tons, suction cargoes were down by 7.2 percent, at 10.2 million tons, grab cargoes by 3.2 percent, and at 4.5 million tons, liquid cargoes by 20.5 percent.
 The overall total was partly the result of stiffer EU sanctions against Russia, along with changes dictated by the market in the trading and transport of raw materials.

 Many challenges for the Port of Hamburg